jcchurch/PhreaknicSkill/README.md

-# Philosoraptor skill for Amazon Echo
+# Phreaknic skill for Amazon Echo

 ## Overview

-The default action is for the Philosoraptor skill to dispense either one philosoraptor meme quote or a raptor-like sound.
-This happens randomly with 75% meme quotes and 25% raptor-like sounds.

-You may also request only raptor-like sounds ("Alexa, ask philosophy raptor for a roar") or a meme ("Alexa, ask philosophy raptor for a meme").
+This skill was written specifically for my talk at Phreaknic 20.
+November 5th, 2016.

 ## Understanding This Code